-- \ Board releases the full 2045 MTP report, and Goals, Objectives, Performance Measures and Targets at their January 2018 meeting for a minimum 30-day public comment period; - \ Board adopts by resolution the SE Data, 2045 MTP projects and financial plan, Goals/Objectives/ Performance Measures/Targets, and the full report at their February meeting; and - \ Board adopts the Triangle Regional Model by a separate resolution and letter.
+In January 2018, the MPO Board approved the release of the full 2045 MTP report, and Goals, Objectives, Performance Measures and Targets for a 30-day public input period, which will end on February 9, 2018.
+The remaining schedule includes:

+- \ Board adopts by resolution the SE Data, 2045 MTP projects and financial plan, Goals/Objectives/ Performance Measures/Targets, and the full report at their February meeting; and - \ Board adopts the Triangle Regional Model by a separate resolution and letter.